SarderLab/IFTA_segmentation/README.md

 From a terminal prompt, while inside the directory that contains "segmentation_school.py" (i.e., where the HAIL codes are downloaded), call the following command:

-python segmentation_school.py --option predict --project your_project_name --one_network True --encoder_name deeplab --classNum 4 --boxSizeHR 3000 --overlap_percentHR
+    python segmentation_school.py --option predict --project your_project_name --one_network True --encoder_name deeplab --classNum 4 --boxSizeHR 3000 --overlap_percentHR 0.5

 Adapt the boxSizeHR parameter to a lower value if your GPU does not have enough memory.
-The shared segmentation files found at the link above were morphologically post-processed to remove IFTA regions < 1730µm <sup>2</sup> in size
+The shared segmentation files found at the link above were morphologically post-processed to remove IFTA regions with size < 1730µm<sup>2</sup> glomerular regions with size < 1500µm<sup>2</sup>.